suhailvs/pyinventory/README.md

 Windows installation
 --------------------

 pyinventory is an inventory and billing software developed using python3.2 tkinter and sqlite3.
-You need only python3x software installed on windows to run this. tkinter and sqlite3 modules are built in pythonx so no need to install these packages
+You need only python3x software installed on windows to run this. tkinter and sqlite3 modules are built in python3.x so no need to install these packages

 Linux Installation
 ------------------

-for linux os, on `terminal` run:
+For linux os:

+Install Python3 Tkinter Package:

+	$ cd gui_app
+	$ sudo apt-get install python3-tk

+Run the app:

     $ python3 main.py